 Is the Broken Appliance Under Warranty?

 If your appliance is under warranty, you might be able to complete the repair, or replace the model free of charge.
-The majority of appliance manufacturer’s offer a standard 12-month warranty, you can reference our useful guide to see whether your kitchen appliance is covered.
+The majority of appliance manufacturer’s offer a standard warranty, you can reference our useful guide to see whether your kitchen appliance is covered.

 Is This the Only Time It Has Needed Professional Repair?